Kechmade/DataViz-Plugin/README.md

 3 - Go to localhost/raw.html from your web browser.

-Run Locally on your Machine independently from ARCHI.

-Be sure you have the following requirements installed in order to run This version of Raw DataViz-Plugin locally in your machine :

 ### Run Locally on your Machine independantly from Archi.

 You will only need the html subdirectory. \